 Waiting time for ACAT assessment is now minimal.
-At time of this report there were only five age appropriate patients (65 years and greater) in the 600 bed acute care hospital waiting for ACAT assessment or nursing home placement.
+At time of this report on 21/11/10 five aged appropriate patients in building 1 who are 65 years and > are waiting for ACAT assessment or nursing home placement.
 Prior to the commencement of GATE these patients caused significant bed block.
-32 % of patients referred to GATE for ACAT assessment have returned to their home.